coderefinery/TTT4HPC_resource_management/content/index.md

 Some learner personas:

-- You've just taken a basic HPC course, and while you mostly understand how the basic pices work, you are left wondering *"How does this all fit together?
+- You've just taken a basic HPC course, and while you mostly understand how the basic pieces work, you are left wondering *"How does this all fit together?
 How do people combine all of these tools into an actual whole workflow?"*.